Plexcalibur/5Words25Letters/README.md

 * omit string creation completely (on reading file and when printing solutions)
 * use int-arrays instead of Lists
 * reading whole file in one byte-array

+# Further improvements
+The code is single threaded and to my surprise first attempts to speed it up by splitting work on multiple threads did not show satisfying results yet.